Aronnax9000/Rocket-Patrol/World-of-the-Rocket-Ranch/setting.md

 ## Time

-80 to 100 years in the future (late 21st, early 22nd century)
+80 to 100 years in the future (late 21st, early 22nd century).
+As in ST:TOS, no concrete dates are given.
+(Future proofing).

 ## Place